Azure/azure-sdk-for-js/sdk/test-utils/recorder/README.md

 });
 ```

-If you run the previous test with Mocha, and you set the `TEST_MODE`
+After running this test with the `TEST_MODE` environment variable set to
-environment variable to `record`, the common recorder will create a recording file located in
+`record`, the common recorder will create a recording file located in
-`recordings/node/my_test/recording_before_each_hook.js` with the contents of the HTTP request
+`recordings/node/my_test/recording_before_each_hook.js` with the contents of
-as well as the contents of the HTTP response.
+the HTTP request as well as the contents of the HTTP response.

-You'll see in the code above that we're calling to `recorder.stop`.
+You'll see in the code above that we're invoking `recorder.stop`.
 This is so
 that, after each test, we can stop recording and the test file can be
 generated.
 We recommend creating new recorders on `beforeEach` and stopping the
 recorder on `afterEach` to make sure that the generated files are smaller and